ksel172/ksel172.github.io/_posts/2024-11-18-building-smart-home-energy-monitor.md

 ## Background

 This project has been an idea for a while but I took action on its actual development after my relocation to a new apartment where I set up a boiler and an AC, the energy consumption of which, had me very interested.
-After doing some research and using my background from studying electrotechnics and telecommunications, I quickly found several options for taking measurements for energy consumption.
+After doing some research and using my background from studying electrotechnics, I quickly found several options for taking measurements for energy consumption.

 After deciding to go with the cheaper and more intrusive alternative, I bought 2 Shelly PM Mini Gen 3s, which are usually installed in a socket to measure the consumption out of it.
 Instead, I figured out how to set it in my apartment's main distribution panel.
 After installing the Shellies and configuring all the details, I visited the control panel at `https://control.shelly.cloud/`.